enigmampc/Game-of-Zones/docs/gaia-tutorials/join-mainnet.md

 2. `PruneNothing`: This means that all state will be saved and nothing will be deleted.
 3. `PruneSyncable`: This means that only the state of the last 100 and every 10,000th blocks will be saved.

 By default every node is in `PruneSyncable` mode.
 If you would like to change your nodes pruning strategy then you must do so when the node is initialized.
-For example, if you would like to change your node to the `PruneEverything` mode then you can pass the `---pruning everything` flag when you call `gaiad start`.
+For example, if you would like to change your node to the `PruneEverything` mode then you can pass the `---pruning everything` flag when you call `enigmagozd start`.

 > Note: When you are pruning state you will not be able to query the heights that are not in your store.